Benelux

-The Benelux is an economically dynamic and densely populated region, with 5.6% of the European population (29.55 million residents) and 7.9% of the joint EU GDP (€36,000/resident) on no more than 1.7% of the whole surface of the EU.
-Currently 37% of the total number of EU frontier workers work in the Benelux and surrounding areas.
-35,000 Belgian citizens work in Luxembourg, while 37,000 Belgian citizens cross the border to work in the Netherlands each day.
+The Benelux is an economically dynamic and densely populated region, with 5.6% of the European population (29.55 million residents) and 7.9% of the joint EU GDP (€36,000/resident) on 1.7% of the whole surface of the EU.
+In 2015, 37% of the total number of EU cross-border workers worked in the Benelux; 35,000 Belgian residents work in Luxembourg, while 37,000 others cross the border to work in the Netherlands each day.
 In addition, 12,000 Dutch and close to a thousand Luxembourg residents work in Belgium.

-The main institutions of the Union are the Committee of Ministers, the Council of the Union, the General Secretariat, the Interparliamentary Consultative Council and the Benelux Court of Justice while the Benelux Office for Intellectual Property covers the same land but is not part of the Benelux Union.
+The main institutions of the Union are the Committee of Ministers, the Council of the Union, the General Secretariat, the Interparliamentary Consultative Council and the Benelux Court of Justice the Benelux Office for Intellectual Property (BOIP) covers the same land but is not part of the Benelux Union.
+However, as from June 2018, the Benelux Court of Justice has the competence to judge BOIP's decisions in appeal.

 The Benelux General Secretariat is located in Brussels.
 It is the central platform of the Benelux Union cooperation.
 It handles the secretariat of the Committee of Ministers, the Council of Benelux Union and the sundry committees and working parties.
 The General Secretariat provides day-to-day support for the Benelux cooperation on the substantive, procedural, diplomatic and logistical levels.
-The Secretary-General is Frans Weekers from The Netherlands and there are two deputies: Deputy Secretary-General Michel-Etienne Tilemans from Belgium and Deputy Secretary-General Jean-Claude Meyer from Luxemburg.
+The Secretary-General is Frans Weekers from the Netherlands and there are two deputies: Deputy Secretary-General Michel-Etienne Tilemans from Belgium and Deputy Secretary-General Jean-Claude Meyer from Luxembourg.

 The presidency of the Benelux is held in turn by the three countries for a period of one year.
-The Netherlands holds the presidency for 2023.
+Luxembourg holds the presidency for 2025.

+About 80 percent of the Benelux population speaks Dutch, about 20 percent speaks French and one percent Luxembourgish as their native language.
+A small minority under one percent are native German speakers.